A detail from an illustration by Gordon Browne, for Jonathan Swift’s Gulliver’s Travels.

 But vertical really isn’t the point.
 Perpendicular is.

 The picture plane of your artwork should be perpendicular to your line of sight.
 When it is not, distortions happen.
 At times, Sight-Size Mini setups have the subject lower than eye-level.
-In that case, the top of your drawing board should be titled away from you.
+In that case, the top of your drawing board should be tilted away from you.
 This is often the orientation that occurs when the lower edge of your drawing board is in your lap.

 Exactly how much tilt is not that critical so you don’t need to worry too much about that.
 However, tilt it enough so that it seems like you’re looking at your drawing surface straight on.